Full dress uniform: British Army

-After World War II the coloured, full dress uniforms were again reintroduced for ceremonial occasions by the Brigade of Guards and to a limited extent by regimental bands.
-Officers (and later senior non-commissioned officers) resumed wearing mess uniforms in traditional colours from about 1956 on.
+After World War II the coloured, full dress uniforms were reintroduced for ceremonial occasions by the Brigade of Guards and to a limited extent by regimental bands.
+From about 1956 on, officers, and later senior non-commissioned officers, resumed wearing mess uniforms in traditional colours.
 These are still worn, although regimental amalgamations have led to numerous changes from the pre-war models.